awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 Here is an overview of the workflow for distributed graph construction:

 * **Prepare input data**: GraphStorm Distributed Construction accepts tabular files in parquet/CSV format.
 * **Run GSProcessing**: Use GSProcessing to process the input data.
-This step prepares the data for partitioning including edge and node data, transformation details, and mappings.
+This step prepares the data for partitioning including edge and node data, transformation details, and node id mappings.
 * **Run GSPartition**: Use GSPartition to partition the processed data into graph files suitable for distributed training.

 .. figure:: ../../../../tutorial/distributed_construction.png